 FAQs

-Where are the best seats for children at Her Majesty's Theatre?
+Where are the best seats for children at His Majesty's Theatre?

 Children will enjoy sitting where they can see the stage without restrictions.
 The front central section of the Stalls provides the clearest views of the action, with rows G-N being the most convenient.
 For best access, it is advisable to sit next to the central aisle.
 Please note there are no booster seats available at this theatre.